 Step 5: Then take the hands down still further, fingers and upper palms together.
 You know you’re doing it correctly if you feel the stretch on the insides of your fingers and wrists.
 Hold the position for a few seconds, then repeat.

 Proper work gloves guard against on-the-job injuries.
 Hazards and risks vary depending on the industry and there are different types of gloves that provide appropriate protection for particular hazards.
-Latex and rubber nitrile gloves protect workers’ hands from acids, other chemicals, blood or other bodily fluids.
+Sturdy gloves made from metal mesh, leather or canvas protect the hands against cuts and burns.
+Latex and rubber nitrile gloves protect workers’ hands from acids, alkalis, salts and other chemicals and against contact blood or other potentially infectious materials.
 Bastion Pacific Pty Ltd can offer more information regarding this matter.
 They are Australia’s leading nitrile gloves supplier online and they provide a huge range of options.

 - Wash hands appropriately.

-There is a wide variety of soaps, detergents and germicides available for washing.
-Especially for health care workers, regular and proper hand-washing can reduce infectious bacteria and organisms from being spread even further.
+There is a wide variety of soaps, detergents, and germicides available for washing.
+Especially for health care workers, appropriate hand-washing and glove use will reduce the possibility of the spread of infectious organisms from patient to staff, from patient to patient, and from staff to patient.

 - Maintain the skin health of the hands.